From Shame to Shine

 Not really what anyone wants to do and so we avoid it.
 We repress, deny, ignore, stifle the echo and evidence of shame any chance we get.

 And yet, shame is the cause of more of our individual and collective challenges than any other emotion.
 It is a superpower unto itself.
-Why not get on speaking terms with this insidious beast?
+Witness Bruce Banner and the Big Guy.

-For one thing, shame is slippery.
-For instance, Walt Whitman, in 1890, wrote ‘The Song of Myself.’
-It was a rather progressive little ditty of a poem through the human body’s obvious beneficial pleasurable qualities.
-At the time it was thoroughly regarded as the height of impropriety, downright salacious, and the antithesis of good taste.
+For one thing, no one knows what will trigger it, when the Big Guy or Girl in all of us shows up.
+And for another, shame is slippery.
+Take instance, Walt Whitman’s 1890 poem, ‘The Song of Myself.’
+It was a rather progressive little ditty of a poem extolling the virtues and pleasures the human body.
+In Victorian-era America, it was thoroughly regarded as the height of impropriety, downright salacious, and the antithesis of good taste.
+Everybody was reading it!
+Shameful or not.

-Now, no one turns a head, and few acknowledge it other than for it’s outstanding poetic contribution to American literature.
-What was shameful is no longer even worth of a glance.
+Now, no one turns a head, and few acknowledge it other than for it’s outstanding contribution to American literature.
+What was shameful is no longer even worthy of a glance.

-Shame happens in every generation like a hyper-resistant virus.
+For my own understanding of it, shame happens in every generation like a hyper-resistant virulent bug.
 It’s situational, it’s adaptive, and it’s aggressive.
 Shame is the final boundary, between what is and was accepted and what is and, from this moment forward, the new norm.
-Elvis thrusting his hips, Madonna singing about papa’s preaching, President’s swearing they didn’t, when they did.
-One lover accusing another of an indiscretion or a virus.
+Elvis thrusting his hips, Madonna singing about papa’s preaching, Presidents swearing they didn’t.
+Of course, they did.
+One lover accusing another of an indiscretion.
 A hidden secret, the disclosure of which, threatens the secure stable existence of a community.
 The number on the scale, in the bank account, and on the birth certificate.

-Shame consumes; it is voracious in it’s appetite. and if it is allowed, it has the capacity to completely annihilate it’s host.
+Shame consumes; it is voracious in it’s appetite.
+It wants what it wants, and if it is allowed, it has the capacity to completely annihilate it’s host.

-Having recently been shamed, or at least felt the emotion of shame, I see shame through a different lens.
-Shame is the human equivalent of a hurricane; after the 180 mile an hour gusts, what remains is more sturdy, permanent and sustainable.
+I think shame is the human equivalent of a hurricane; after the 180 mile an hour gusts, what remains is more sturdy, permanent and sustainable.

 Someone once told me that the difference between guilt and shame is that guilt is feeling wrong, and shame is being wrong.

 I don’t think so.
-I think shame exists on a continuum, from the tropical storm to the class 5, from the mere hint of being off, different, non-comforming to the mammoth proportions and consequences of crime.
-Shame can be externally generated and internally paralyzing and it's only off-spring is pain.
+I think shame exists on a continuum, from the tropical storm to the class 5, from merely being off, different, or non-comforming to the mammoth proportions and consequences of wrong-doing.